Technologicat/unpythonic/doc/features.md

 **CAUTION**: Multiple dispatch can be dangerous.
 Particularly, `@augment` can be dangerous to the readability of your codebase.
 If a new multimethod is added for a generic function defined elsewhere, for types defined elsewhere, this may lead to [*spooky action at a distance*](https://lexi-lambda.github.io/blog/2016/02/18/simple-safe-multimethods-in-racket/) (as in [action at a distance](https://en.wikipedia.org/wiki/Action_at_a_distance_(computer_programming))).
 In the Julia community, this is known as [*type piracy*](https://docs.julialang.org/en/v1/manual/style-guide/#Avoid-type-piracy).
 Keep in mind that the multiple-dispatch table is global state!

+If you need multiple dispatch, but not the other features of `unpythonic`, see the [multipledispatch](https://github.com/mrocklin/multipledispatch) library, which likely runs faster.

 #### ``typed``: add run-time type checks with type annotation syntax